chebfun/chebsite/docs/functions/chebmatrix/subsref.md

 ---
-title: """subsref"""
+title: "subsref"
 layout: function-reference-item
-class_name: """chebmatrix"""
+class_name: "chebmatrix"
-function_name: """subsref"""
+function_name: "subsref"
-snippet: """Extract part or property of a CHEBMATRIX."""
+snippet: "Extract part or property of a CHEBMATRIX."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- SUBSREF   Extract part or property of a CHEBMATRIX.
+<pre class="help-text"> SUBSREF   Extract part or property of a CHEBMATRIX.
     A(I,J) returns the slice (submatrix) of A as with an ordinary matrix.
 The result is a CHEBMATRIX.